Become Owner of Your Learning (Onno van Swigchem)

 • Lessons based on the topics ‘Learning Theme’, ‘Talent’ and ‘Dragons’, giving insight in how these principles work.

-• Videolessons, texts and other materials to prepare these topics and look them back at home.
+• Videolessons, texts and assignments to prepare and consolidate the topics.

 • Ensemble lessons with the aim to learn to observe and make use of the above mentioned principles in your professional performance.
-Goal is to bring out the best both in music and communication.
+Goal is to bring out the best in music, communication and teaching.

 • Instructions on how to teach these principles with two of your own pupils.